fmExcense/compositeurdigital.github.io/en/manage_contents.md

 ![univers 2](img/univers2.jpg)

-Technically an environment is materialized as folder on your computer.
-By default the Compositeur Digital will look for folders located in `Documents\Compositeur Digital`
+Technically, an environment is materialized as folder on your computer.
+By default the Compositeur Digital will look for content located in `Documents\Compositeur Digital`

 ![Environement view using the built-in Window file explorer](img/explorer_univers.jpg)

-To create your own environment, you can start by dublicating an exisiting one in the default location: `Documents\Compositeur Digital`.
+To create your own environment, you can duplicate an exisiting one in the default location: `Documents\Compositeur Digital`.

 ## Background

 You can customize your environment by changing the background image.
-To do so, simply add an image file named `_background` with the environment folder as described below:
+To do so, simply add an image file named `_background` in the environment's folder as described below:

 ![universe background](img/explorer_background.jpg)

 ## Folders

-You can organize your documents in folders and sub-folders in an environment
+You can organize your documents in folders and sub-folders.

 The first level of folders is displayed in the Compositeur Digital in the dock located at the bottom of the environment view :